tiagodalloca/spec-examples/README.md

 _nosence-lang_ is just a simple language for describing conversations.

-Don't look me like that, I wasn't able to think about anything more useful.
+Don't look me like that, I couldn't think about anything more useful.

 It should look like the following: